primecoin/bither-android/README.md

 ## Acknowledgements

-Primer is based on [Bither](https://github.com/bither/bither-android), a Bitcoin modile wallet with cold wallet feature.
+Primer is based on [Bither](https://github.com/bither/bither-android), a multi-platform Bitcoin wallet with cold wallet feature.

 ## Donation